 The upper cylindrical shell protects the remainder of the microdrive unit.
-It is simply a cylindrical shell constructed from aluminum that has a lip on one end and an attachment for the tether at the other end (Figure 7).
-The lip fits perfectly within the slots that are machined into the top of the two half disks.
-The lip-groove relationship secures the upper cylindrical shell to the other two half disks when the disks are fastened together using an Allen wrench.
-The tether, on the other hand, is attached to the cylindrical shell directly using multiple Allen screws.
+It will simply be a cylindrical shell constructed from aluminum that has a lip on one end and an attachment for the tether at the other end (Figure 7).
+The lip will fit perfectly within the slots that are machined into the top of the two half disks.
+The lip-groove relationship secures the upper cylindrical shell to the other two half disks when the disks are fastened together using an Allen screw.
+The tether, on the other hand, will be attached to the cylindrical shell directly using multiple Allen screws.
 A representation of the entire Cushion & Shell Design is shown in Figure 8.